cbdcharlie/MIST4610_UGA_ROCK_LOBSTERS/README.md

 ![image](https://github.com/user-attachments/assets/0d940aa7-3ab1-4976-9988-772c261458e3)

+This query shows all the homes that are currently listed in the state of California, indicated by "CA."

 Query3

 ![image](https://github.com/user-attachments/assets/8a9bc306-bd35-4785-a34d-55bd0de1c9ae)

+This query shows the total number in dollar amounts that each customer has paid in the Payment entity.

 Query4

 ![image](https://github.com/user-attachments/assets/371ea63c-ecd8-4b0e-a331-09e227714251)

+This query shows all customers that have a lead level that is high.

 Query5

 ![image](https://github.com/user-attachments/assets/3df55698-15ab-4a45-9b2b-fe3cf62dcd8b)

+This query shows all the ratings with their comments that have a rating of greater than 4.

 Query6

 ![image](https://github.com/user-attachments/assets/80a69c0c-6cb2-49fb-8b53-03b9dcdca3ff)

+This query selects all the customers that don't currently have an offer in.

 Query7

 <img width="848" alt="Screenshot 2024-10-01 at 1 48 49 AM" src="https://github.com/user-attachments/assets/9de7bcbd-038c-4fd3-a5a0-d989f1b92776">

+This query shows the city with its average price of the house along with the number of showings in that city.

 Query8

 <img width="746" alt="Screenshot 2024-10-01 at 1 55 26 AM" src="https://github.com/user-attachments/assets/9876e0cf-d71d-4b64-9fb7-afae0f0a7769">

+This query shows all the contracts that each customer has and the amount of each contract.